mauget/opto3-couchapp/readme.md

-Opto3 - A Mobile Couch App
+Opto3 - A Mobile CouchApp
 ==========================
 What
 --------------